 If you think I’m crazy, talk to trail crew, rangers, or scientists who spend their time in the Lyme infested areas where I do most of my hiking.
 They take the same pre-cautions that I do too.

 - Wear light-colored clothing so ticks are readily visible

-- Permethrin on clothing, sprayed according to manufacturer directions, on pants, socks, shirts, hats, coats.
-Spray must be totally dry before clothes are donned
+- Spray Permethrin on clothing, sprayed according to manufacturer directions, on pants, socks, shirts, hats, coats.
+The spray must be totally dry before clothes are donned

 - DEET products properly sprayed on exposed skin can be useful, but don’t rely on these alone